mwichmann/PyBlog/pytester.d/tdd-pytest.rst

 the import is needed.

-Since what we're factoring here is supplying different sets of data, the fixture function 'slicedata' itself is extremely simple: all it does is return the data.
+Since what we're factoring here is supplying different sets of data, the fixture function `slicedata` itself is extremely simple: all it does is return the data.
 The test function has the same two functional statements that each of the test functions had before - call the function under test, then use an assertion to check the result was as expected.
-In addition to that, the takes the fixture function as an argument, which would not make much sense by itself, but once it is turned into a fixture it does.
+In addition to that, the test takes the fixture function as an argument, which would not make much sense by itself, but once it is turned into a fixture it does.

 We use a decorator to turn 'slicedata' into a fixture - remember Python